-Robert has deep roots in San Benito County.
-He was born and raised in Paicines, California, where his grandfather was a farmworker at Almaden Vineyards.
-Robert and his brother Rick grew up in farmworker housing, cared for by their single mother and beloved grandparents, who immigrated from Mexico to San Benito County in the early 1960s.
+Rivas was raised in Paicines, California, where his grandfather was a farmworker at Almaden Vineyards.
+Rivas and his brother Rick grew up in farmworker housing, cared for by their single mother and beloved grandparents, who emigrated from Mexico in the 1960s.

 As a child, Rivas watched his grandfather stand side by side with Cesar Chavez and the UFW as a leader in the fight to win equal rights and fair contracts for farmworkers.

 Rivas’ grandfather was known for his passionate advocacy on behalf of his fellow workers, but also for his ability to work with owners to negotiate contracts acceptable to both sides.

 Through his grandfather, Rivas learned that you could fight fiercely for your beliefs, while respecting those with whom you disagreed.
 Still, it seemed unlikely that Rivas would become a community leader, at least not if doing so required public speaking.
 For much of his childhood he struggled to overcome a severe stutter that rendered him almost speechless.
 It was only after years of speech therapy that Rivas was able to overcome the disability.